 Despite overwhelming evidence that orcas suffer in captivity and that the tide of public opinion has turned against marine-mammal confinement, Parques Reunidos, the parent company of the Miami Seaquarium and Marineland Antibes in France, continues to confine intelligent, sensitive orcas to cramped concrete tanks.

-Lolita was torn away from her family and natural habitat decades ago, along with dozens of other orcas in Puget Sound who were later sold to marine parks.
+Lolita was torn away from her family and natural habitat in Puget Sound decades ago, along with dozens of other orcas who were later sold to marine parks.

-Please help free Lolita, Wikie, Inouk, Moana, and Keijo.
-Urge the parent company of the Miami Seaquarium and Marineland Antibes to retire them to a seaside sanctuary, where they could feel waves, hear the calls of wild orca pods, and finally have some semblance of a natural life.
+Please help free Lolita, Wikie, Inouk, Moana, and Keijo – urge Parques Reunidos to retire them to a seaside sanctuary, where they could feel the ocean's waves, hear the calls of wild orca pods, and finally have some semblance of a natural life.